-- 1. A forty (40) credit "College Core Requirement" designed to assure that the student has successfully completed a program of general education, which is consistent with the principle of a liberal education. - 2.
-As a signee of the State's transfer credit policy guide, Centenary adheres to a course-to-course transfer policy that guarantees students who transfer into Centenary College from a State of New Jersey public two-year college with an AA degree minimally 45 credits toward its core requirements, or minimally 31 credits for a student from a NJ public two-year college with an AS degree. - 3.
-The evaluation of transfer credits is conducted unofficially through the Office of Admissions. - 4.
-Official transfer credit is awarded by the Transcript Evaluator upon receipt of final transcripts after the student submits an enrollment deposit.
+1. As a signee of the State's transfer credit policy guide, Centenary adheres to a course-tocourse transfer policy that guarantees students who transfer into Centenary College from a State of New Jersey public two-year college with an AA or AS degree.
+The evaluation of transfer credits is conducted unofficially through the Office of Admissions.

+2. Official transfer credit is awarded by the Transcript Evaluator upon receipt of final transcripts after the student submits an enrollment deposit.